depage/depage-cms/README.md

 - depage-fs error handler converts any file system operation errors/warnings to exceptions.
 The problem causing them may be in a location different to the one stated in the exception.
-- Important in FTPS: If the server does not support SSL, then the connection falls back to regular unencrypted FTP.
+- !Important in FTPS!: If the server does not support SSL, then the connection falls back to regular unencrypted FTP.
 Currently there is no way to make sure the connection is encrypted.
-- SSH keys need to be pem formatted.
+- SSH keys need to be PEM-formatted.
 - SSH keys can be strings or files.
 However, internally php requires key files (for some strange reason, both public and private).
 Key files are automatically generated (and deleted) in a temporary directory specified by the 'tmp'